-To potentially reverse disease:
+To potentially stop and/or reverse ASCVD:

 Vitamin K4 and K7: Recently found to have powerful effects on preventing heart disease: See comprehensive addendum

-2. Medications and Natural Products:
+2. Foundation and Mechanism of Action of Medications and/or Natural Products:

 Naturals and Medications are used for several strategies.
 One of the most common is to change the specific types of cholesterol in your bloodstream to increase the healthy ones and decrease the unhealthy ones.
 Different statins or red yeast rice will do some of the below–Depending on the choice.
 They seek to: